Cdddo/vscode-hyper-unity-pack/README.md

 # Hyper Unity Extension Pack

 This extension pack includes various useful tools for working with Unity3D in Visual Studio Code.
+You can choose to copy [these settings](https://gist.github.com/Cdddo/ca8b21cbe7f05f4758b856d21e1d4199) to your settings.json for the recommended configuration.

 ## Essential Extensions